dburian/notes/nemo.md

 ---
 # NeMo

+> This note covers NeMo version 1.23, there is a newer 2.0

 NeMo (Neural Modules) is a python framework built by Nvidia to speed up and streamline experimentation with neural models.